Bushmills/yoda/README.md

-- not fully adhering to standard by sometimes deviating choice of word names. so is "read-file" called "from", "evaluate" evaluates from tib, not from addr/cnt, "list" isn't a word from the blocks word set (and doesn't behave like it).
+- not fully adhering to standard by sometimes deviating choice of word names. so is "read-file" called "from", "evaluate" evaluates from tib, not from addr/cnt, "list" isn't a word from the blocks word set (and doesn't behave like it), pictured number conversion is nestable (that is,  <# ... #>  may appear within another <# ... #> block).
+.
 Some of those choice may not be permanent, but on a "for the time being" base.